 - HR managers to review forms instantly, eliminating piles of paperwork that has come to be staples on desks.

 - Enable employees to securely submit documents such as certifications or licenses

 - Allows employees to sign forms digitally, using their fingertips

-WorkBright addresses the pains of the hiring and onboarding process, especially that of the underserved needs of companies that rely on part time or seasonal employees.
+WorkBright addresses the pains of the hiring and onboarding process, especially that of the underserved needs of companies that rely on part-time or seasonal employees.
 We help employers and new employees get to work without having to go through inefficient onboarding procedures.
-For more information about our services, check out our tour.
+For more information about our HR paperless solutions and mobile capabilities, check out our remote onboarding page.

 Going paperless in HR is becoming easier as technology has advanced.
 Having a strong plan and the right tools for transitioning to digital is the key to success for ensure security and maintaining a compliant digital trail.
 One thing is undeniable, the world has gone mobile and those last to get onboard will be left behind spending more time and money to compete while frustrating potential applicants who are quickly becoming accustomed to being able to complete paperwork digitally from their phone, tablet or computer.
 The good news is that going paperless with HR removes the need for many of the frustrating and time consuming tasks like reminding employees they need to fill something out or screening to see if any additional paperwork is needed or missing.
 Having a paperless HR solution means less headaches and more time doing what your passionate about, working with people not paper!